tutucea/celestial-forecast/README.md

 What it looks like, see here https://ibb.co/4gfF8wz2 and https://ibb.co/N8NB5cL

-If you see huge discrepancies with the dates and times, please report them here or on Facebook.
+If you see huge discrepancies or small with the dates and times, please report them here or on Facebook.
 Before you do so, please check for accuracy https://www.astro.com/swisseph/swetest.htm or https://ssd.jpl.nasa.gov/horizons/.